-In practice, the Hungarian asylum authority also grants temporary protection to the unmarried partner living in a stable relationship with a person referred to in point a) or b), and to third-country nationals who are the parents of minors referred to in point a) or b).16
+In practice, the Hungarian asylum authority also grants temporary protection to the unmarried partner living in a stable relationship with a person referred to in point a) or b), and to third-country nationals who are the parents of minors referred to in point a) or b).

-When it comes to the interpretation of "dependency", in the practice of both the National Directorate-General of Aliens Policing17 and the courts, a permissive and a restrictive approach may be highlighted.
+When it comes to the interpretation of "dependency", in the practice of both the National Directorate-General of Aliens Policing and the courts, a permissive and a restrictive approach may be highlighted.

 The notion was interpreted in a restrictive manner in a case where the court upheld the decision of the NDGAP refusing the temporary protection applications of a Russian mother and her daughter, who had lived together in the same household with the mother's Ukrainian mother for 27 years before fleeing to Hungary, in a property owned by the Ukrainian mother.
 The court held that "dependency can only be understood as a relationship of responsibility and burden which is complete or close to it, or close to financial dependence, or personal care or nursing which is equivalent in its closeness to full or near-full financial dependence.
-If merely the emotional attachment, living together and running a household together would suffice as a status for a family member, the EU and national legislator would have provided for this, rather than much stricter dependency-dependency relationship.
-Neither the Guidelines nor the Charter, it is not possible to conclude to the contrary."18 Conversely, the NDGAP applied a permissive approach concerning a Belarusian citizen temporary protection applicant, also represented by the HHC.19 The applicant's mother is a Belarusian citizen, her half-sibling sister, however, is Ukrainian as she was born from a Ukrainian father.
-The mother and the applicant lived in Ukraine for more than 20 years, they also got a Ukrainian permanent residence permit in 2017.
-The sister, since she was born, also lived with her mother and half-brother all her life, in a house that is owned by the applicant.
-The mother and the sister were granted temporary protection status without any problems, but in the applicant's case the NDGAP wanted further evidence.
-The authority accepted that dependency was established between the applicant and the sister, as the sister, who is a minor, had lived in the applicant's apartment and they had a strong emotional connection too.
-The Belarusian applicant was consequently granted temporary protection status.
+If merely the emotional attachment, living together and running a household together would suffice as a status for a family member, the EU and national legislator would have provided for this, rather than much stricter dependency-dependency relationship."
+The Russian women were later granted temporary protection in 2024, but not for their dependency with their Ukrainian relative, but